 Evolution is not about jumping across a large pre-existing family tree but expanding a smaller one.
 Populations change over time which adds new "branches" forming from older ones in a tree.

 No. Even incrementally it cannot be done.
 As mentioned by the fruit fly experiments.
 Evolution should be able to be done by breeding.
 Changing environments merely selects for genetic sequences which already exist dormant in the organism.
-Time has fuck all effect at changing genetics, it usually decays it.
+Time has frick all effect at changing genetics, it usually decays it.
 Therefore the best bet is through breeding.
 But you don't create new genetic expression through that, you merely select what already exists.
 But the genetics have limitations, we see this when two people with down syndrome have healthy kids, the genes revert back to a baseline.

 >Evolution should be able to be done by breeding.